vadimgrn/usbip-win2/README.md

-# USB/IP for Windows
+# USB/IP Client for Windows

-- Implements USB/IP client for Windows (vhci driver) which is fully compatible with Linux USB/IP server.
+- This is USB/IP Client for Windows which is fully compatible with [USB/IP protocol](https://www.kernel.org/doc/html/latest/usb/usbip_protocol.html)
+- There is no "official" USB/IP client for Windows so far

+## Status
+- Client (VHCI driver)
+  - **Is fully implemented**
+  - Fully compatible with Linux usbip server (at least for kernels 4.19 - 5.13)
+  - **Is not ready for production use**, can cause BSOD or hang in the kernel.
+This usually happens during disconnection of a device or uninstallation of the driver.
+  - There is no installer
+  - The driver is not signed
+  - Works on Windows 11/10 x64, x86 build is not supported
+- UDE client driver from the parent repo is removed.
+VHCI driver is superseded it.
-- USB/IP server for Windows (stub driver) is updated from the original repository AS IS.
+- Server (stub driver) is not the goal of this project.
+It is updated from original repo AS IS.

+## Devices that work (list is incomplete)
+  - USB 2.0/3.X flash drives
+  - Webcams
+    - AVerMedia PW513
+    - Builtin cam of Dell Alienware 17R3
+    - Guillemot Deluxe Optical Glass
+  - Headsets
+    - Microsoft LifeChat LX-6000
+    - Sennheiser ADAPT 160T USB-C II
+  - Audio devices
+    - C-Media Electronics CM102-A+/102S+ Audio Controller
+    - UGREEN External Stereo Sound Adapter (ALC4040)
+  - Peripherals
+    - Microsoft Wired Keyboard 600 (model 1576)
+    - Primax Electronics 0Y357C PMX-MMOCZUL [Dell Laser Mouse]

 ## Build

 ### Notes
-- Build is tested on Windows 11 x64 and the projects are configured for Win10 target by default.
+- Build is tested on Windows 11 x64 and the projects are configured for Win10 target by default
-- x86 platform is no longer supported.
+- x86 platform is not supported

 ### Build Tools
 - The latest Microsoft Visual Studio Community 2019